subworx/esp32-timelapse-webserver/README.md

 - `connectWifi` - Connect to existing wireless network
 -  `WIFI_SSID`, `WIFI_PASS` - Replace with your wireless network name and password
 -  `WIFI_HOSTNAME` - How the ESP32 will be named on the network

+## Cam settings
+Since I am not that great a coder, I currently have a hard time including something like a live preview.
+My recommendation: In Arduino IDE, open `File -> Examples -> ESP32 -> Camera -> CameraWebServer`.
+Flash that to your ESP32-Cam module.
+Play around with the settings until you like the picture output, and write them down.
+Simply either edit esp32-timelapse-webserver.ino and insert the values there, or change them through the config UI.

 ## Other settings
 - `myTimezone` - Check https://github.com/nayarsystems/posix_tz_db/blob/master/zones.csv, find your region and paste the appropriate value.